-- Bus Students are called to line up in the gym. - Older siblings are dismissed at their younger sibling's exit door. - When picking up a student at dismissal time please wait by the designated exit.
-Doors will open at approximately 3:10 p.m.
-Exits are as follows: - East Side Door Pre-Primary students - West Side Door Primary students - o East Back Door (Downstairs) Intermediate students - Main Door Bus students exit - It is important that your child remain in class until dismissal.
+- Bus Students are called to line up in the gym. - When picking up a student at dismissal time please wait by the designated exit.
+Doors will open at approximately 3:00 p.m.
+Exits are as follows: - East Side Door Pre-Primary students - West Side Door or Main Entrance Door - Primary students - East Back Door (Downstairs) Intermediate students - o Main Entrance Door Bus students exit - It is important that your child remain in class until dismissal.
 Parents picking up students early interfere with the learning process as well as out safety and dismissal procedures. - Early Dismissal Medical, dental and business appointments should be scheduled after school, on holidays or on weekends.
 If you MUST sign your child out prior to 3:15 p.m. please send a note stating the reason for the early dismissal, the person picking your child up and the time.
 Photo I.D. is required.
 The student will be dismissed from the main office.
-2:30 pm is the cut off time for signing out your child early from school. - The Yonkers Public School policy states that no student can be released from school to anyone not listed on the School Emergency Card.
+2:00 pm is the cut off time for signing out your child early from school. - The Yonkers Public School policy states that no student can be released from school to anyone not listed on the School Emergency Card, and under the age of 18 years old.
 Telephone permission is not acceptable.
 Photo I.D. is required.

 All teachers will ensure that the children are picked up by a designated person or parent.
-If any student remains after the 3:15 bell they will be escorted to the main office.
+If any student remains after 3:10 pm they will be escorted to the main office.
 Parents will be called.
-Please be sure that your child/children are picked up no later than 3:15 p.m.
+Please be sure that your child/children are picked up no later than 3:10 p.m.
 We have no program or staff to supervise after that time.
 Guardians of students who are not picked up on time on a consistent basis may be referred to Child Protective Services (CPS).